Why North Andover?

 The Town of North Andover makes a concerted effort to provide the services and amenities necessary to be a supportive, livable community.
 It has invested extensively in providing a top-tier education and state-of-the-art athletic and recreational facilities for its youth, resulting in North Andover’s seven (7) public schools receiving an A- grade from Niche.com.
 We also ensure that our seniors are provided with daily classes and support services.

 We recognize that feeling connected with the community and safety are critical elements of feeling at home.
 To build these connections, the Town laid out plans for over 10 miles of new sidewalks and bike facilities.
-These plans aim to bring people together and make it easier to access Stevens Pond Beach, the North Andover Farmers Market, or events on the Town Common.
+These plans aim to bring people together and make it easier to access Stevens Pond Beach, the North Andover Farmers Market, or events in the historic Old Center.
 If walking is not your preference, the free MEVA buses can help you get around.

 “In 2014, an affiliate of RCG LLC acquired the west campus of the Davis and Furber Mills complex in downtown North Andover, which formerly served as headquarters for Schneider Electric and Converse.
 The 383,000 square foot West Mill offers spectacular brick and beam space that needed a face lift and reconfiguration to market for new tenants.
 RCG re-conceived the space based on its adjacent East Mill development and created smaller, more marketable office spaces that were rapidly leased to a variety of thriving small companies and international corporations.
 We could not have realized the success of this vibrant mixed-use property without the support and assistance from the Town’s Community Development Division and leadership, and we look forward to continuing our successful partnership for many years to come.”